Political representation: Views of political representation

 In contrast, Jane Mansbridge has identified four views of democratic political representation: promissory, anticipatory, surrogate and gyroscopic.
 Mansbridge argues that each of these views provides an account of both how democratic political representatives "act for" the people they represent and the normative criteria for assessing the actions of representatives.
 Promissory representation is a form of representation in which representatives are chosen and assessed based on the promises they make to the people they represent during election campaigns.
 For Mansbridge, promissory representation, preoccupied with how representatives are chosen (authorized) and held to account through elections, is the traditional view of democratic political representation.
-Anticipatory, surrogate and gyroscopic representation, on the other hand, are more modern views that have emerged from the work of empirical political scientists.
+Anticipatory, surrogate and gyroscopic representation, on the other hand, are recent views that have emerged from the work of empirical political scientists.
 Anticipatory representatives take actions that they believe voters (the represented) will reward in the next election.
 Surrogate representation occurs when representatives "act for" the interest of people outside their constituencies.
-Finally, in gyroscopic representation, representatives use their own judgements to determine how and for what they should act for on behalf of the people they represent.
+Finally, in gyroscopic representation, representatives use their own judgements to determine how and what they should act for on behalf of the people they represent.